luisurdaneta5/nolatech_frontend/README.md

 # NOLATECH FRONTEND

-> This app shows the basics and useful features of [mapLibre.org](https://maplibre.org/) such as coordinates, countries, zoom range, markers and properties examples.
+> This repository is for applying for the fullstack position at nolatech

 ## Built With